starcoinorg/starcoin/vm2/framework/starcoin-framework/doc/starcoin_account.md

     <b>if</b> (<a href="../../move-stdlib/doc/features.md#0x1_features_operations_default_to_fa_stc_store_enabled">features::operations_default_to_fa_stc_store_enabled</a>()) {
         <a href="starcoin_account.md#0x1_starcoin_account_fungible_transfer_only">fungible_transfer_only</a>(source, <b>to</b>, amount)
     } <b>else</b> {
-        // Resource accounts can be created without registering them <b>to</b> receive APT.
+        // Resource accounts can be created without registering them <b>to</b> receive STC.
         // This conveniently does the registration <b>if</b> necessary.
         <b>if</b> (!<a href="coin.md#0x1_coin_is_account_registered">coin::is_account_registered</a>&lt;STC&gt;(<b>to</b>)) {
             <a href="coin.md#0x1_coin_register">coin::register</a>&lt;STC&gt;(&<a href="create_signer.md#0x1_create_signer">create_signer</a>(<b>to</b>));